 I confess, I gave up on the leaves.
 I need to practice those until I find a method that I like but in the interim we will be content with the flowers grabbing our attention so effectively that we won’t notice the leaves.
 Agreed?

 At the end of this post I also have a video of me painting a few different ones so you can see how to mix it up to get a variety of flowers.

-Start by double loading your brush with Pure Orange and School Bus Yellow. (if you need to know what I mean by double load your brush then CLICK HERE)
+To get started to paint California Poppies, double load your brush with Pure Orange and School Bus Yellow. (if you need to know what I mean by double load your brush then CLICK HERE)

 I start with making a V with the chisel edge of my brush then I make a long wiggle stroke along the top edge of my poppy.
 The yellow is on the top.

 I fill in the lower section with the corner of my brush that has orange on it.
 If you get some of the yellow streaking in as well that is all good.
 Just as long as the orange is the dominant color.